Reel Affirmations Returns to D.C., Celebrates Queer Living in All Ways

 Reel Affirmations is a clear example of how pluralistic queer art can be and how it can take place in the bedroom, boardroom or even a factory (as seen in “Norwegian Dreams”).
 Like queer lives themselves, there is no limit to what Reel Affirmations can show the District.
 All thanks to the incredible team at DC Center and the legacy of pride they’ve laid out over the decades.

 Reel Affirmations will be celebrating 30 years of screening at its “Reel Gleeful Celebration” party at the Eaton Hotel on Saturday, October 21 from 8 p.m. to 10 p.m.
-For anyone who is unable to attend the festival in-person, the Reel Affirmations Virtual Film Festival will be presenting 43 films in a viewing window from October 23rd to the 29th.
+For anyone who is unable to attend the festival in-person, the Reel Affirmations Virtual Film Festival will be presenting 43 films in a viewing window from October 23 to October 29.

 Of the 43 films, 26 are exclusively online features not being shown at the live screenings.